 The ADSPM Board of Directors consists of dedicated professionals who perform many different roles in support of people living with disabilities.

 Ashley Zuk started her career in 2002, supporting individuals in her hometown of St Claude.
 Ashley has worked in various sectors in the field, working and managing homes both rurally and in Winnipeg, working in a day program, and respite care.
-In 2013, Ashley was asked to sit on the steering committee of the then named MADSP, which became the ADSPM.
-After becoming a director on the first official board, Ashley took a year off to spend with her daughter.
+In 2013, Ashley was asked to sit on the steering committee of the then-named MADSP, which later became the ADSPM.
+After being a director on the first official board, Ashley took a year off to spend with her daughter.
 A year was long enough, and Ashley has remained in the board since then.
 Ashley has a passion for this field, and wants nothing more than to have it fully recognized as a valuable career choice.
-Type your paragraph here.

-Michelle Lodewyks (director) is a full-time Instructor in the Disability and Community Support Program at Red River College.
+Michelle Lodewyks is a full-time Instructor in the Disability and Community Support Program at Red River College.
 She has a Master’s degree in Disability Studies from the University of Manitoba and a Bachelor of Arts (Honors) degree in Sociology, and Justice and Law, from the University of Winnipeg.
-Michelle has supported people with disabilities through Muscular Dystrophy Canada, Campus Life Manitoba, St. Amant, Canadian Centre on Disability Studies, Society for Manitobans with Disabilities, YMCA-YWCA of Winnipeg, and In the Company of Friends (ICOF).
+Michelle has supported people with disabilities through Muscular Dystrophy Canada, Campus Life Manitoba, St. Amant, the Canadian Centre on Disability Studies, the Society for Manitobans with Disabilities, the YMCA-YWCA of Winnipeg, and In the Company of Friends (ICOF).
+Michelle was part of the ADSPM’s original steering committee.
 As an Instructor, Michelle understands the value of education in ensuring quality support and longevity within the disability field.
-She believes the ADSPM will play a critical role in increasing the status and professionalism of DSPs.